 Mount Brinchang, at an elevation of 6,666 feet, is the highest peak in the Cameron Highlands.
 An observation tower at the top provides panoramic views of the Titiwangsa Mountains, but because it's accessible by road (and is a popular destination for tour groups), don't expect to be rewarded for this strenuous hike with solitude.

-If you wish to make the tough walk yourself, find the start of trail #1 on the left of the main road north of Brinchang before the Multicrops Central Market; look for a white stone labeled with 1/48.
-The steep hike takes just under four hours for a fit hiker -- start early before the afternoon mist obscures views from the summit.
+Those who choose to make the journey sans guide will start on Trail 1, which is located on the left side of the main road north of Brinchang, just before Multicrops Central Market.
+Look for a white stone labeled "1/48."
+The steep trek takes about four hours for fit hikers.
+Start early before the afternoon mist obscures summit views.